-I have been "working like beaver," to borrow an Indian phrase, and all for you!-this has been a rich and busy day: what with listening, learning. scribbling, transcribing, my wits as well as my pen are well nigh worn to a stump.
-But before I place before you my new acquisitions, there are a few things I must premise.
-I am not going to tell you here of well-known Indian customs, and repeat an. ecdotes to be found in all the popular books of travel.
-With the general characteristics of Indian life and manners you are already familiar, from reading the works of Cooper, Washington Irving, Charles Hoff. man, and others.
-I can add nothing to these sources of information; only bear testimony to the vigour. and liveliness, and truth of the pictures they have I am amused at every moment by the coincidence between what I see and what I have read: but I must confess I never read anything like the Indian fictions I have just been transcribing for you from the first and highest authority.
-You can imagine that among a people whose objects in life are few and simple, that society cannot be very brilliant, nor conversation very amusing.
+I have been "working like beaver," to borrow an Indian phrase.
+This has been a rich and busy day.
+What with listening, learning, scribbling, transcribing, my wits as well as my pen are well nigh worn to a stump.
+But I am not going to tell here of well-known Indian customs, and repeat anecdotes to be found in all the popular books of travel.
+With the general characteristics of Indian life and manners I suppose the reader already familiar, from the works of Cooper, Washington Irving, Charles Hoffman, and others.
+I can add nothing to these sources of information; only bear testimony to the vigour, and liveliness and truth of the pictures they have drawn.
+I am amused at every moment by the coincidence between what I see and what I have read; but I must confess I never read anything like the Indian fictions I have just been transcribing from the first and highest authority.

+We can easily understand that among a people whose objects in life are few and simple, society cannot be very brilliant, nor conversation very amusing.
 The taciturnity of the Indians does not arise from any ideas of gravity, decorum, or personal dignity, but rather from the dearth of ideas and of subjects of interest.
-Henry mentions the dulness of the long winters, when he was residing in the wigwam of his brother Wa.wa.tam, whose family were yet benevolent and intelligent: he had nothing to do but to smoke.
+Henry mentions the dulness of the long winters, when he was residing in the wigwam of his brother Wa, wa, tam, whose family were yet benevolent and intelligent.
+He had nothing to do but to smoke.
 Among the Indians, he says, the topics of conversation are few, and are limited to the transactions of the day and the incidents of the chase.
 The want of all variety in their lives, of all intellectual amusement, is one cause of their passion for gambling and for ardent spirits.
-The chase is to them a severe toil. not a recreation-the means of existence, not the means of excitement.
-They have, however, an amusement which I do not remember to have seen noticed anywhere.
-Like the Arabians, they have among them story-tellers by profession, persons who go about from lodge to lodge amusing the inmates with traditional tales, histories of the wars and exploits of their ancestors, or inventions of their own. which are sometimes in the form of allegories or parables, and are either intended to teach some moral lesson, or are extravagant inventions, having no other aim or purpose but to excite wonder or amaze. ment.
-The story-tellers are estimated according to their eloquence and powers of invention, and are always welcome-sure of the best place in the wigwam and the choicest mess of food wherever they go.
+The chase is to them a severe toil, not a recreation - the means of existence, not the means of excitement, They have, however an amusement which I do not remember to have seen noticed anywhere.
+Like the Arabians, they have among them storytellers by profession, persons who go about from lodge to lodge amusing the inmates with traditional tales, histories of the wars and exploits of their ancestors, or inventions of their own, which are sometimes in the form of allegories or parables, and are either intended to teach some moral lesson, or are extravagant inventions, having no other aim or purpose but to excite wonder or amusement.
+The story-tellers are estimated according to their eloquence and powers of invention, and are always welcome, sure of the best place in the lodge, and the choicest mess of food wherever they go.
 Some individuals, not story-tellers by profession, possess and exercise these gifts of memory and invention.
-Mrs. Schoolcraft mentioned an Indian living at the Sault Stc.
-Marie, who in this manner amuses and instructs his family almost every night before they go to rest.
-Her own mother is also celebrated for her stock of traditional lore, and her poetical and inventive faculties, which she inherited from her father, Waub-Ojecg, who was the greatest poet and story-teller, as well as the greatest warrior, of his tribe.
+Mrs. Schoolcraft mentioned an Indian living at the Sault-Ste-Marie, who in this manner amuses and instructs his family almost every night before they go to rest.
+Her own mother is also celebrated for her stock of traditional lore, and her poetical and inventive faculties, which she inherited from her father Waub-Ojeeg, who was the greatest poet and storyteller, as well as the greatest warrior, of his tribe.

 The stories I give you from Mrs. Schoolcraft's translation have at least the merit of being genuine.
-Their very wildness and childishness, and dissimilarity to all other fictions, will recommend them to you.
-The first story is evidently intended to inculcate domestic union and brotherly love.
-It would be difficult to draw any moral from the second, unless it be that courage, and perseverance, and cunning, are sure at length to triumph over even magical art; but it is surely very picturesque, and peculiar, and fanciful.
+Their very wildness and childishness, and dissimilarity to all other fictions, will recommend them.
+The first story was evidently intended to inculcate domestic union and brotherly love.